gamesbook/protograf/docs/source/customised_shapes.rst

       fractional numbers.

       **NOTE** All nested Circles are drawn with the same line and fill properties as the Circle shape to which they are part of.
-For control over such features, use the *centre_shape* property instead, as this will permit construction of such a Circle with any/all properties being set.
+For more control over such features, rather use the *centre_shape* property instead, as this will permit construction of such a circle with any/all properties being set.

 ===== ======